How to Set Up an Account-Based Marketing Team

-Usually, Marketing derives its strategic decisions from carefully crafted marketing personas (Better-Late-Than-Never Betty, Perfectionist Patty, Fast Lane Freddy, Loose-Lipped Linda…you get the idea).
-Sales, on the other hand, is out there chasing accounts.
+Usually, Marketing derives its strategic decisions from carefully crafted marketing personas (Better Late Than Never Betty, Perfectionist Patty, Fast Lane Freddy, Loose-Lipped Linda…you get the idea).
+Sales, on the other hand, is out there chasing key accounts.

 Both teams need to have their eyes set on the same prize for your ABM transformation to be successful.

-Account based marketing derives information from a list of accounts, not personas, because with accounts, the information is not fabricated for the sake of reference.
+Account-based marketing derives information from a list of key accounts, not personas, because with accounts, the information is not fabricated for the sake of reference.
 It’s real data.
-Transitioning from a persona focus to an account focus will help the teams agree to target real people represented in real company accounts.
+Transitioning from a persona focus to an account specific focus will help the teams agree to target real people represented in potential target accounts.

-Sales and Marketing will then need to finalize a list of agreements that act as a set of “rules” the teams must follow to successfully complete the project.
+Sales and Marketing will need to finalize a list of agreements that act as a set of “rules” the teams must follow to successfully align and complete the project.
 Some example agreements include

 - Sales and Marketing teams agree to meet weekly to review engagement benchmarks.

 - Sales agrees to coordinate with Marketing to take action during periods of increased buying activity.

 - Sales and Marketing teams agree to communicate about inefficiencies that arise during the project.